 Full Body Roll-Up

-1) Start lying on mat with arms extended overhead, legs long, and feet flexed.
+- Start lying on the mat with arms extended overhead, legs long, and feet flexed.

-3) Pause and slowly roll back down into start, keeping heels on ground and abs engaged.
+- Pause and slowly roll back down into start, keeping heels on the ground and abs engaged.

 Complete 8 reps

-1) Lie on your stomach with the legs and arms extended.
+- Lie on your stomach with your legs and arms extended.
 Engage your abdominals so you feel your transverse abdominis contract.

-2) Lift your arms and legs off the floor and keep your nose in a hover above the mat.
+- Lift your arms and legs off the floor and keep your nose in a hover above the mat.
 Flutter your arms and legs, moving from the hips and shoulders (not the knees and elbows).
 Like your swimming.
-While swimming take five short breaths in and five short breaths out (like sniffing in and puffing out).
+While swimming takes five short breaths in and five short breaths out (like sniffing in and puffing out).

 Perform to the count of 50 breaths total

-1) Start lying on back with feet off the floor and legs in a tabletop position.
-Hands are behind the head and head, neck, and shoulders are flexed off the mat.
+- Start lying on the back with feet off the floor and legs in a tabletop position.
+Hands are behind the head and the head, neck, and shoulders are flexed off the mat.

-2) Bring one knee in and the opposite elbow over reaching towards it.
+- Bring one knee in and the opposite elbow overreaching towards it.
 Repeat on the other side in a crisscross motion working the obliques.